VTOW/BCI/README.md

 -----
 There are three types of filters, `EMAFilter`, an exponential moving average; `FUAFilter`, a five-unit moving average; and `TUAFitler`, a ten-unit moving average.
 Each filter must be initialized with its respective initialization function before it can be used.
 Initialization functions take the form `void filter_Init_<FILTER_PREFIX>(<FILTER_TYPE> *filter)`, where `<FILTER_PREFIX>` is the prefix of a filter type which denotes its type (i.e., `EMA`, `FUA`, or `TUA`) and`<FILTER TYPE>` is type of filter.

 Once initialized, filters can be used in stepped increments.
 To use a filter, call its respective stepping function, which takes the form `float filter_<FILTER_PREFIX>(<FILTER_TYPE> *filter, ...)`.
 This stepping function always returns the newly filtered value.
 The ellipsis, `...`, denotes varying parameters for different filters.
-For an `EMAFilter`, this is `float readIn, float alpha`, where `readIn` is a new data point and `alpha` is a blending percentage in the range [0, 1] (i.e., this is the percentage of new data factored into the filtered output).
+For an `EMAFilter`, this is `float readIn, float alpha`, where `readIn` is a new data point and `alpha` is a blending percentage in the range [0, 1].
 For an `FUAFilter` and a `TUAFilter`, this is `float componentIn`, where `componentIn` is a new data point.

 LCD Control
 ----------